gran4/AI-InvestiBot/README.md

     - It accounts for variations in the scale and magnitude of different stocks
     - Allows for more meaningful comparisons across different time series.
     - more reliable evaluation metric(a bot with a higher RMSE is better then a bot with higher RMSSE)
+    - more reliable evaluation metric(a bot with a higher RMSE is better then a bot with higher RMSSE)
   + The lower the better.
+  + Not trained on train data
   + Not trained on train data